E-learning

 Using e-learning in the classroom can motivate and engage boys and support their learning in new ways.

-Information Communication Technology (ICT) is visual, interactive, and provides opportunities for learners to express their learning creatively.
+Information Communication Technology (ICT) is visual, and interactive, and provides opportunities for learners to express their learning creatively.
 It also allows students to share and collaborate with communities of learners beyond the classroom.

 E-learning can offer boys richer, more customised learning pathways that take account of individual, cultural, or developmental differences.